wds4/DCoSL/dips/networking/README.md

 work in progress

+## slashtags, hyperdrive

+Potential alternative to nostr / IPFS.
+Haven't investigated this in depth yet.
+See [slashtags technicals](https://slashtags.to/technicals).

+## GUN

+Potential alternative to nostr / IPFS.
+Haven't investigated this in depth yet.
+See [GUN website](https://gun.eco).

 ## comparison of nostr to ipfs

 A single peerID can handle any number of concept graphs.
 A single nostr steward pubkey by convention should handle only one concept graph, so that slugs do not collide.